endpointmanager/wingetbridge-factory/README.md

 Each available package contains one or more installers (for various architectures, operating systems or languages) by using different installer technologies like MSI, NULLSOFT, INNO, Legacy-Setups (EXE), MSIX, APPX and APPXBUNDLE.

 Unfortunately, the winget repository does not provide a reliable detection-method before installing a package on a system.
-It also does not provide any app-icons (e.g. to be used in a self-service-portal like Softwarecenter).
+It also does not provide any app-icons (to be used in a self-service-portal like Softwarecenter).

 WingetBridge Factory analyze installers **on the fly** and tries to detect a reliable detection-method and extracts an icon for some installer types.
 This method will not deliver always a 100% reliable detection-method and there is room for a lot of improvements.
 Therefore, I recommend to verify package-creation manually (at least once per new PackageIDs added into the configuration).